you are being redirected

 austria

-Any agreements governing the transfer of shares in an LLC, as well as any agreements on the envisaged transfer of shares (e.g. call-options / put-options), need to be recorded in the form of an Austrian notarial deed (Notariatsakt).
+LLC: Any agreements governing the transfer of shares in an LLC, as well as any agreements on the envisaged transfer of shares (e.g. call options / put options), need to be recorded in the form of an Austrian notarial deed (Notariatsakt).

 bulgaria

-The form of asset deals depends on the subject of the transfer (e.g. IP, real estate).
+The form of an asset deal depends on the subject of the transfer (e.g. IP, real estate).

 poland

-Any agreements governing the transfer of shares in an LLC need to be executed with the signatures certified by the notary public.
+Any agreements governing the transfer of shares in an LLC need to be executed with the signatures certified by a notary public.
 The capital increase documentation and the shares subscription statements need to be in the form of a Polish notarial deed.
+For more comprehensive description, please see point 4.3 above.

 romania

-The agreements governing the transfer of shares in an LLC do not require any formalities other than the parties’ signatures.
-However, for a share transfer to be effective and enforceable against third parties (Romanian IRS, company creditors, etc.), the transaction must be registered with the Trade Registry Office.
+The agreements governing the transfer of shares in an LLC do not require any formalities other than the parties' signatures and execution of the relevant corporate approvals.
+However, for a share transfer to be enforceable against third parties (Romanian IRS, company creditors, etc.), the transaction must be registered with the Trade Registry Office.
+Also, one should consider registering the share transfer with the LLC's shareholders register, which must be kept by the LLC's directors.

 slovenia

-Any agreements governing the transfer of shares in an LLC, as well as any agreements on the envisaged transfer of shares (e.g. call-options / put-options), need to be recorded in the form of a Slovenian notarial deed (notarski zapis).
-Structures employing a long-form share purchase agreement in a non-notarial form (containing the majority of the commercial deal terms) with a notarial deed short-form transfer document (used for registration formalities) have also been used on the market in the past years.
+Any agreements governing the transfer of shares in an LLC, as well as any agreements on the envisaged transfer of shares (e.g. call options / put options), need to be recorded in the form of a Slovenian notarial deed (notarski zapis).
+Structures employing a long-form share purchase agreements in a non-notarial form (containing most of the commercial deal terms) with a notarial deed short-form transfer document (used for registration formalities) have also been used on the market in the past years.

-Registration in the Slovenian Business Register (poslovni register) is required to achieve the full effects of the transfer of share in an LLC.
+Registration in the Slovenian court and commercial register (sodni register in poslovni register) is required to achieve the full effects of the transfer of share in an LLC.
 This is typically done as a matter of course by the notary involved with the transfer documentation.